 The Royal Literary Fund (RLF) is a UK charity that places writers in universities to help students develop their writing.
-The principal aim of the RLF Fellow's work is to foster good writing practice across disciplines and media.
+The principal aim of the RLF Fellow's work is to foster good writing practice across disciplines.
 Students meet the Fellow on a purely voluntary basis, although they may initially be responding to a tutor's recommendation.
-In the experience of RLF Fellows and partner institutions, students see benefit from learning about good writing practice from a professional author.
+In the experience of RLF Fellows and partner institutions, students benefit by learning about good writing practice from a professional author.